-The Department of Agriculture and Water Resources manages the United States (US) beef quotas, which were put in place by the Australia–United States Free Trade Agreement (AUSTFA) and the General Agreement on Tariffs and Trade (GATT).
+The Department of Agriculture, Water and the Environment manages the United States (US) beef quotas, which were put in place by the Australia–United States Free Trade Agreement (AUSTFA) and the General Agreement on Tariffs and Trade (GATT).

 - Quotas are issued on a first-come, first-served (FCFS) basis, and run on a calendar year basis.

-- To be eligible to receive a US beef quota certificate, an exporter must hold a meat export licence, issued under section 10 of the Australian Meat and Live-stock Industry Act 1997.
+- To be eligible to receive a US beef quota certificate, an exporter must hold a meat export licence allowing the holder to export beef to the United States of America.

 - If Australia exports more than 85% of the quota amount before 1 October each year, the remaining 15% of the quota is allocated proportionally based on an exporter’s record of shipment to the US, averaged over the previous 2 years.

 - 1 October—Last day for trigger point activation (if more than 85% of quota is used)

 Current usage for all red meat quotas, including the US Beef quota, can be found at the below link under the heading, ‘EU, UK and US red meat quota position’.
 The report is updated regularly.

 To apply for quota certificate for a consignment of US beef, an exporter must lodge a request for permit (RFP) through the department’s electronic documentation system, EXDOC.

 Once an RFP has gone to ‘complete’ status in EXDOC, the data will go through to the Quota Unit on the next business day.
 When the application is approved, the Quota Unit will send an electronic certificate, known as an eCert, directly to US Customs and a more detailed eCert notification to the exporter.